Reasons why you should consider taking on the Yorkshire 3 Peaks Challenge

-Last year Charlotte and I signed up to take part in the 2020 Yorkshire 3 Peaks challenge in support of The Alzheimer’s Society.
+Last year Charlotte and I signed up to take part in the 2020 Yorkshire 3 Peaks challenge (Y3P Challenge) in support of The Alzheimer’s Society.
 Originally scheduled for the 6th June but, due to Coronvirus restrictions this was postponed until the 5th September.
 Last weekend we completed the challenge and I wanted to share what I learnt from doing this event, which I hope will help you, should you wish to take up the challenge.

 When searching the internet it became clear that there wasn’t much information available to novices like us.
 We had a large number of questions but not enough answers, which left us wondering what we would discover on the day.